TaygaHoshi/tt-project/Character - Paths/Path of Bards.md

 |   8   |                |
 |   9   |                |
 |  10   |                |
-## Base Health
+## Low Base Health
 Your base health is 60.

 ## Rhythmic Sense
-By spending 1 energy when it's your turn, you can use a rapid action instead of an action.
+By spending 1 energy during your turns, you can use a rapid action instead of your action.

 # Techniques
 ## Improve Appearance